 The whole of Abu Dhabi is geared for business - there are no tourist hotels and even finding an internet cafe that doesn't expect you to have your own laptop was difficult.
 The entire city consists of gleaming glass, steel and concrete skyscrapers, with wide roads, trees, immaculately kept sidewalks and insane traffic.
 Every second building seemed to be a bank and I did not see another tourist the entire time I was there.
 Plenty of Westerners, but they were all part of the suit-tie-and-briefcase brigade.

 [Monday 20 October : Sharjah, United Arab Emirates] I got up early and went for a walk around Abu Dhabi before the heat set in.
 The area along the sea (the Corniche) has been very tastefully landscaped with brick-paved paths, trees, lawns, fountains and shrubbery - squeaky clean and great for walking, running or cycling.
 I also visited the oldest building in Abu Dhabi (the "old fort"), which dates from the late 19'th century and which shows just how "old" the city is; pretty much everything in Abu Dhabi apart from the old fort has been built in the last 30 years.
+Even the old fort is not much more than a hundred years old!
 Before hopping on a bus to Sharjah I grabbed some coffee and doughnuts for breakfast at Dunkin' Donuts; the coffee was way better than what I'd had at Starbucks in Dubai two days before.

 The bus trip from Abu Dhabi to Sharjah (a small emirate to the north-east of Dubai) took about two hours, and going past Dubai I was staggered at the amount of construction going on, with cranes and half-finished buildings everywhere.
 For part of the way the road parallels the new Dubai Metro (which is elevated at this point, not underground) and I saw one of the trains being tested.